 - A user may feel anxious and confused, be unable to sleep, have mood swings, and become violent.

 - Looks can change dramatically.
 A user may age quickly and have dull skin.
 He may have dry mouth and stained, broken, or rotting teeth.3

-- Crystal Meth has a wide variety of street names associated with it, including: ice, glass, quartz, blade and Crank.
+Other consequences of meth use include stroke, convulsions, psychosis and even death.
+Crystal Meth has a wide variety of street names associated with it such as speed, crystal, ice, glass, quartz, blade and crank.

-- One of the primary reasons for the rise in crystal meth use is the ease in which the drug is made.
+One of the primary reasons for the rise in crystal meth is that the drug is easy to make.
 In homemade laboratories all across the United States, crystal meth is produced cheaply and dangerously.
-Consider some of the following materials crystal meth “cookers” mix in with the drug:
+Consider some of the following materials used in manufacturing crystal meth:

 - Brake Fluid